International K and KB series

 The International K and KB series are trucks that were produced by International Harvester, the first being the K introduced in mid 1940.
 In total there were 42 models, 142 different wheelbase lengths and load ratings ranging from 1/2 ton to 90,000 lbs.
 They are best known for their durability, prewar design in a postwar era, and low price.
-The followup to the K, the KB, was introduced in 1947, with the characteristic difference being a widened lower grill appearing like "wings".
+The followup to the K, the KB, was introduced in 1947, with the characteristic difference being a widened lower grille appearing like "wings".
 Between 1947 and 1949 122,000 KB-1 and KB-2 trucks were sold.
 The KB series was subsequently replaced by the L series.